 1. Calyx- It is the outermost whorl of a flower.
 It is composed of units known as sepals.
 It is usually green in colour and protective in function.

-2. Corolla- It is the whorl that occurs inner to the Corolla.
+2. Corolla- It is the whorl that occurs within the Corolla.
 It comprises petals.
 The petals are vividly coloured to entice the insects.

 3. Androecium- It is the whorl occurring beside the corolla.
-The androecium contains primarily stamens, which are the male flowering part of a flower.
-A stamen has two components i.e., anther and filament.
+The androecium contains primarily stamens, which are the male reproductive parts of a flower.
+A stamen has two components, i.e., an anther and a filament.
 The anther is a bilobed body having a stalk referred to as a filament.
 Within the anther, the pollen grains develop.

 4. Gynoecium- The innermost whorl of the flower is known as the gynoecium.
 It comprises pistils.
 A pistil has three constituents: stigma, style, and ovary.
 Pistils are the female reproductive units of a flower.